 Our teaching studio is located in Denver in the eclectic River North Art District (RiNo).

-Our membership studio is located in the Congress Park neighborhood of Denver.
+Our membership studio and gallery is located in the Congress Park neighborhood of Denver.

-Anna joined us as a member first and then as the manager of our RiNo location.
+Anna joined us as a member first and is now the manager of our RiNo location.

 Bio: She has been making pottery for 7 years and has been a full time ceramic artist for over 2 years.
 She loves throwing pieces on the wheel and then sculpting on elements to each piece.